engineblock/engineblock-docs/docsrc/content/user-guide/timing_terms.md

 ### transport time

-**The amount of total time spent on a transport medium, or between client and server.** This is sometimes called *wire time*.
+**The duration of total time spent on a transport medium, or between client and server.** This is sometimes called *wire time*.
 The transport time may include multiple segments or hops over infrastructure, and includes the total time transporting the request and the response together.

 ### service time

-**The duration of time it takes a server or other system to fully response to a request and send a response.** The service time does not include transport time.
+**The duration of time it takes a server or other system to fully process to a request and send a response.** The service time does not include transport time.
 It is limited to what happens within a responding system after it receives the request and until it has submitted the response to the transport layer.